Please take a few moments to fill out this survey to help us learn a little more about you:

 One of those shrunken shriveled shrimp looking creatures in The Little Mermaid, not that I’ve been watching The Little Mermaid, but even if I were…

 One might wonder how I ended up in Job.

 Maybe you can relate too.

-We got caught up a bit, talked about old times, the future, and then later in the conversation he was like, “Dude, I am going to have to get to know you again, because it seems you aren’t the same.”
+We got caught up a bit, talked about old times, the future, and then later in the conversation he was like, “Dude, I am going to have to get to know you again, because – it seems you aren’t the same.”

 He said, “The Billy I USED to know used to be fun.
-The Billy I USED to know made videos.
+The Billy I USED to know made crazy videos.
 The Billy I USED to know played guitar, and do all kinds of creative things.
 I will have to get to know you all over again.”

-What had happened over those nine years, was I had been locked up in Job.
+Well, I had been locked up in Job.

-Everything I had ever worked hard for, by going to a job every day, it made me lose everything, including time and money to do anything I truly enjoyed.
+Everything I had ever worked hard for – by going to a job every day – it made me lose everything, including time and money to do anything I truly enjoyed.